Lyon-Ynov-Campus/YTrack/subjects/Sortable/README.md

 ## Instruction

-You are a villain and your dream is to get rid of those annoying, yoga-pant-wearing, weird masked superheroes.
-You never understood why some of them are considered to be superheroes, just because they are rich.
-Others annoy you with their philosophical speeches.

-We've found confidential information about those superheroes.

-Your task is to build a web page to organize all the data about those smartypants.
-All that data can be found here in `all.json` .
+your job is create a web page for sort an api.
+You must sort with the data that the api offers you , the more data retrieve the better .

-You must write all of the code from scratch.
-You are not allowed to rely on any frameworks or libraries like React, Vue, Svelte etc.

 ### Fetching the data